maximoortelli/Math-magicians/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+> To get a local copy up and running, follow these steps.
+> This project requires Node.js and npm installed on your machine.

 ### Prerequisites